-- (ii) If Iraq, either upon proposal of a designation or at any other time after a designation has been made, objects to the designation, the Agency shall propose to Iraq an alternative designation or designations. - (iii) If, as a result of the repeated refusal of Iraq to accept the designation of Agency inspectors, inspections to be conducted under this Agreement would be impeded, such refusal shall be considered by the Board, upon referral by the Director General of the Agency (hereinafter referred to as "the Director General"), with a view to its taking appropriate action. - (b) Iraq shall take the necessary steps to ensure that Agency inspectors can effectively discharge their functions under this Agreement. - (c) The visits and activities of Agency inspectors shall be so arranged as: - (i) To reduce to a minimum the possible inconvenience and disturbance to Iraq and to the peaceful nuclear activities inspected; and - (ii) To ensure protection of industrial secrets or any other confidential information coming to the inspectors' knowledge.
+- (a) (i) The Agency shall secure the consent of the Ivory Coast to the designation of Agency inspectors to the Ivory Coast. - (ii) If the Ivory Coast, either upon proposal of a designation or at any other time after a designation has been made, objects to the designation, the Agency shall propose to the Ivory Coast an alternative designation or designations. - (iii) If, as a result of the repeated refusal of the Ivory Coast to accept the designation of Agency inspectors, inspections to be conducted under this Agreement would be impeded, such refusal shall be considered by the Board, upon referral by the Director General of the Agency (hereinafter referred to as "the Director General"), with a view to its taking appropriate action. - (b) The Ivory Coast shall take the necessary steps to ensure that Agency inspectors can effectively discharge their functions under this Agreement. - (c) The visits and activities of Agency inspectors shall be so arranged as:

+- (i) To reduce to a minimum the possible inconvenience and disturbance to the Ivory Coast and to the peaceful nuclear activities inspected; and - (ii) To ensure protection of industrial secrets or any other confidential information coming to the inspectors' knowledge.